ordina-jworks/ordina-jworks.github.io/_posts/2020-09-14-Introduction-to-API-Management.md

 I listed out the most important responsibilities for you, so that you can understand the power and the actual benefits of an API Management tool:

 1. Authentication
-    * Enables one of the most important parts of security on an API. (validating the persons identity!)
+    * Enables one of the most important parts of security on an API. (validating the person’s identity!)
     There are different kinds of Authentication:
         * Http Basic Authentication
             * Using this approach, a user agent simply provides a username and password to prove their authentication.
 This approach does not require cookies, session ID’s, or login pages because it leverages the HTTP header itself.
 While simple to use, this method of authentication is vulnerable to attacks that could capture the user’s credentials in transit.